servicecatalog/oscm/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Observed behavior**
-A clear description of what you observed to happen.
+A clear description of what was observed to happen.

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what is expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, screenshots to help explain your problem.

 **Additional context**
-Add any other context about the problem here.
+Any other context about the problem here.